tusharojha/MovieDB/README.md

 # MovieDB
 The Movie DB: movie data fetcher in React Native

-Movie DB app uses fetch to get trending movies data from TMDB apis and displays in a well managed manner inside the app.
+Movie DB app uses fetch to get trending movies data from IMDB APIs and displays in a well managed manner inside the app.

 # Highlights
 1).
 It uses horizontal flatlist to show data on the screen.<br />